-If you’re creating any kind of new product, chances are you’re going to need a UX and UI designer in your process.
+If you’re creating any kind of new product, chances are you will need a UX and UI designer in your process.

 UX design can range from apps and websites to appliances and even parking lots.
 From the well-organized and accessible landing page of Disney+ to the perfectly immersive experience of walking through Disneyland, UX design spans across platforms, but the basic principles are the same.

 All UX designers must hone their research skills.
-A good designer can put themselves into the user’s shoes, and in order to do that, they must know exactly what their user wants, what motivates their user, and how their user behaves.
+A good designer can put themselves into the user’s shoes, and to do that, they must know exactly what their user wants, what motivates their users, and how their user behaves.
 UX designers interpret quantitative and qualitative data from interviews, surveys, and testing to truly understand their users.